BKFanni/GMD-Project/Game Design Document.md

 Unique Selling Points

-It is story-driven, challenging, and allows the player to discover new territories and adventures.
+It is story-driven, and challenging, and allows the player to discover new territories and adventures.

 Product Design

 Player Experience and Game POV
+The Player can walk, run, and attack, The Game will be a Side-view game.

-The player is a knight.The game is set in an outdoor environment, characterized by picturesque rivers, dense forests, and quaint villages nestled amidst the natural beauty of the landscape.One of the emotions that player would feel is satisfaction by achieving goals.
+The player is a knight.
+The game is set in an outdoor environment, characterized by picturesque rivers, dense forests, and quaint villages nestled amidst the natural beauty of the landscape.One of the emotions that player would feel is satisfaction by achieving goals.
 By completing the levels he gets closer to the final goal of the game, making progress with each level.
 The player will also feel excitement as he discovers new elements and challenges of the game.

 Visual and Audio style